threefoldtech/web3gw/manual/src/threelang/threelang.md

-# Threelang parser
+# Threelang

-Threelang is an intermediate language to tell the web3 proxy what to do.
+Threelang is an easy to use language to tell the web3 gateway what to do.
 The language is markdown syntax augmented with actions.
-Actions tell the web3 proxy what to do.
 Each action contains a name and optionally parameters.

 ## Action properties